Griffith Park

-Griffith Park is a large municipal park at the eastern end of the Santa Monica Mountains, in the Los Feliz neighborhood of Los Angeles, California.
+Griffith Park is a large municipal park at the eastern end of the Santa Monica Mountains, ranging from the Los Feliz neighborhood of Los Angeles, California to the San Fernando Valley.
 The park includes popular attractions such as the Los Angeles Zoo, the Autry Museum of the American West, the Griffith Observatory, and the Hollywood Sign.
 Due to its appearance in many films, the park is among the most famous municipal parks in North America.

 It has been compared to Central Park in New York City and Golden Gate Park in San Francisco, but it is much larger, less tamed, and more rugged than either of those parks.
 The Los Angeles Recreation and Parks Commission adopted the characterization of the park as an "urban wilderness" on January 8, 2014.
-The park covers 4310 acre of land, making it one of the largest urban parks in North America.
-It is the second-largest city park in California, after Mission Trails Preserve in San Diego, and the 11th-largest municipally-owned park in the United States.
+The park covers 4310 acre of land, making it "the largest municipal park with urban wilderness area in the United States."
+By another account, it is the largest wilderness park in the center of any major city worldwide.

 History

+Early history

+Griffith Park was within the territory of the Tongva.
+The Tongva placename Mocovenga has been associated with the area just southwest of the Ferndell area of the park.
+Ferndell was designated Los Angeles Historic-Cultural Monument No. 112 in 1973.

 Griffith donation

-After successfully investing in mining, Griffith J. Griffith purchased Rancho Los Feliz (near the Los Angeles River) in 1882 and started an ostrich farm there.
+After a career speculating in mining, Griffith J. Griffith purchased Rancho Los Feliz (near the Los Angeles River) in 1882 and later leased some land to investors for an ostrich farm there.
 Although ostrich feathers were commonly used in making women's hats in the late 19th century, Griffith's purpose was primarily to lure residents of Los Angeles to his nearby property developments, which supposedly were haunted by the ghost of Antonio Feliz (a previous owner of the property).
-After the property rush peaked, Griffith donated 3015 acre to the city of Los Angeles on December 16, 1896.
+After the property rush peaked, Griffith and his wife, Christina, donated 3015 acre to the city of Los Angeles on December 16, 1896.
+It came with instructions: "Public parks are a safety valve of great cities...and should be accessible and attractive, where neither race, creed nor color should be excluded."

 Griffith was tried and convicted of shooting and severely wounding his wife in a 1903 incident.
-When released from prison, he attempted to fund the construction of an amphitheater, observatory, planetarium, and a girls' camp and boys' camp in the park.
-As his reputation in the city was tainted by his crime, the city refused his money.
+When released from prison, he funded the construction of an amphitheater and observatory in the park.
+As his reputation was tainted by his crime, some objected but the city eventually accepted his money.
+An earlier plan approved by Griffith to build a funicular to the highest peak in the park never materialized.